Born to Squat

 Limited ankle dorsiflexion range of motion is a common problem linked to a number of other issues in the body, including overpronation, bad posture, and runner’s knee.
 A loss of ankle mobility is caused by both inflexibility in the calf muscles and Achilles tendon, and stiffness in the joint.
 A proper squat, with the heels flat on the floor, requires good flexibility at the ankle.
 Getting into and maintaining a full squat is a great way to improve ankle mobility and restore full range of motion.

-The gluteus maximus is one of the largest muscles in the body, and with good reason.
+The gluteus maximus is one of the largest muscles in the body and with good reason.
 The muscle comprises the bulk of the buttock region and is integral to performing many activities we do on a daily basis like walking, lifting, and running.
 The glute max is also an important stabilizer muscle of the trunk and leg.
-EMG studies have shown that during a squat the glute muscles become targeted only after descending past the half way point.2 This means the same strengthening benefit cannot be achieved from only squatting in a partial range of motion.
+EMG studies have shown that during a squat the glute muscles become more active the deeper you go.3 This means the same strengthening benefit cannot be achieved from only squatting in a partial range of motion.
 Coming in and out of a deep squat is by far one of the most effective ways to strengthen the glutes.
 Not many people are going to complain about having a firmer backside.

 5. Posture Correction

-The cumulative effect of working on the areas listed above is an overall improvement in both static and dynamic posture.
-When joint mobility and lower body strength are restored the entire musculo-skeletal system will naturally be able to assume better alignment, which has a tremendous impact on the way we look, feel, and move.
+The cumulative effect of working on the joint range of motion and muscle strength needed to full squat can result in an improvement in both static and dynamic posture.
+When joint mobility and lower body strength are improved the entire musculo-skeletal system will naturally be able to assume better alignment, which can have a tremendous impact on the way we look, feel, and move.
 The full squat is a way to reverse some of the bad habits the body has assembled from our modern lifestyle.

 The Modern Squat